h4md153v63n/Cloud-CloudSec/04_THE BIG IAM CHALLENGE/README.md

-# THE BIG IAM CHALLENGE
+# THE BIG IAM CHALLENGE / AWS
 Buckets of Fun

 We all know that public buckets are risky.
 But can you find the flag?